di-ng/redux-saga-debounced-channel/README.md

 ## Summary

 A saga to get a debounced value from a channel without cancelling the previous taken item's task.
-This is useful for when you need to incrementally save progress or updates (ie autosave).
+This is useful for when you need to incrementally save progress or updates (e.g. autosave).

 ## Usage